‘When I finished it, I felt immortal’: How Eleanor Catton wrote The Luminaries

-Eleanor Catton’s fiendishly clever novel.
-Both ghost story and gripping mystery, it richly evokes a mid-19th century world of goldrush boom and bust.
+Won the 2013 Booker Prize.
+Eleanor Catton’s fiendishly clever novel is both a ghost story and gripping mystery, it richly evokes a mid-19th century world of goldrush boom and bust.

 It is 1866, and Walter Moody has come to make his fortune upon the New Zealand goldfields.
 On arrival, he stumbles across a tense gathering of 12 local men, who have met in secret to discuss a series of unsolved crimes.
 A wealthy man has vanished, a prostitute has tried to end her life, and an enormous fortune has been discovered in the home of a luckless drunk.
 Moody is soon drawn into the mystery: a network of fates and fortunes that is as complex and exquisitely patterned as the night sky.

-About the AuthorEleanor Catton was born in Canada and raised in New Zealand.
+About the AuthorEleanor Catton won the Booker Prize in 2013.
+She was born in Canada and raised in New Zealand.
 She is the author of two internationally celebrated novels: The Rehearsal and The Luminaries.

 It is complex in its design, yet accessible in its narrative and prose.
 Its plot is engrossing in own right, but an awareness of the structure working behind it deepens one’s pleasure and absorption

 In a piece for the BBC, Catton revealed she had written ‘perhaps 200 drafts of the first episode alone’ by the time the show started filming in late 2018.